carpentries-incubator/docker-introduction/_extras/e03-sequence-alignment.md

 ~~~
 {: .output}

-While it is nice to have an interactive interface, we can also provide all the required parameters on the comand line in order to make the alignment process *non interactive*.
+While it is nice to have an interactive interface, we can also provide all the required parameters on the command line in order to make the alignment process *non interactive*.
 These qualifiers are detailed on the [`needle`](http://emboss.sourceforge.net/apps/release/6.6/emboss/apps/needle.html) help page.
 For the above alignment example, adding the **mandatory parameters** the commands would be:

 ~~~